‘The Bachelor’ 2017 Winner Picked By Producers? Nick Viall Afraid To Be ‘Publicly Humiliated’ Again By Making Wrong Decision

 “[The producers] convinced him who to pick as the winner, too,” the source told the site.

 Letting The Bachelor producers pick the Season 21 winner, however, soon backfired.
 The Hollywood Gossip claimed that the winner is now regretting her decision to be on the show, after watching the season unfold.
-Turns out, seeing your fiancé get a intimate with other girls, is a little hard to watch.
+Turns out, seeing your fiance get intimate with other girls, is a little hard to watch.

 “Just knowing that Nick has, in all likelihood, been inside the “platinum vagine” of the franchise’s all-time villain is a tough pill to swallow,” the outlet said.